stoermelder/vcvrack-packone/docs/Me.md

 ## Overlay settings

-The screen overlay is used by different stoermelder modules (like MIDI-CAT and SAIL) and ME allows some graphical settings for the overlay which are applied globally.
+The screen overlay is used by different stoermelder modules (like [MIDI-CAT](MidiCat.md) and [SAIL](Sail.md)) and ME allows some graphical settings for the overlay which are applied globally.

 ![ME overlay settings](./Me-overlay.png)

-ME was added in v1.9.0 of PackOne.
+ME was added in v1.9 of PackOne.